vonknio/zulip-wiki/Developer-Documentation.md

 Zulip Terminal uses [urwid](http://urwid.org/) to render the UI components in terminal.
 Urwid is an awesome library through which you can render a decent terminal UI just using python.
 [Urwid's Tutorial](http://urwid.org/tutorial/index.html) is a great place to start for new contributors.

 ## Tests
 Tests for zulip-terminal are written using [pytest](https://pytest.org/).
 You can read the tests in `/tests` folder to learn about writing tests for a new class/function.
-If you are new to pytest, reading it's documentation is definitely recommended.
+If you are new to pytest, reading its documentation is definitely recommended.

 ## Tutorial - Adding typing indicator